andrasguseo/etp-show-field-for-first-attendee-only/README.md

 - Tweak - Script enhancements and simplifications.
 - Fix - Make script work with radio buttons and checkboxes.
 - Fix - Ensure the script works for all tickets in the cart.
+- Fix - Hide fields when deleting an attendee with the delete button.

 ### [1.0.0] 2024-01-31
 - Initial script